Bioconductor/bioconductor.org/content/about.md

 * **Open source**.
 The Bioconductor project has a commitment to full open source discipline, with distribution via a public subversion (version control) server.
-All contributions are exist under an open source license such as Artistic 2.0, GPL2, or BSD.
+All contributions exist under an open source license such as Artistic 2.0, GPL2, or BSD.
 There are many different reasons why open source software is beneficial to the analysis of microarray data and to computational biology in